GrantMeStrength/retro/robot/robot.md

 ## Robot body & motors

 Buggy designs are great and everything, and yes, they are practical.
 But are they cool?
 Will they look good navigating a corridor in work?
 No. They will not.
 Also, they're often small and the motors are not great on carpet.
-So why not build on the hard work of pioneering robot designs - like Japanese toy maker Tomy?
-In the 1980's Tomy made several robots toys (under the brand [Omnibot](http://www.theoldrobots.com/omnibot.html)) which not only have a fanatical following among middle-aged nerds to this day, even starring in the TV show [How I met your mother](https://how-i-met-your-mother.fandom.com/wiki/The_Robot), but also appear on eBay in various states of decay.
+So why not build on the hard work of pioneering robot designer - like Japanese toy maker Tomy?
+In the 1980s Tomy made several robots toys (under the brand [Omnibot](http://www.theoldrobots.com/omnibot.html)) which not only have a fanatical following among middle-aged nerds to this day, even starring in the TV show [How I met your mother](https://how-i-met-your-mother.fandom.com/wiki/The_Robot), but also appear on eBay in various states of decay.
 If you get lucky you can pick up a nice example (usually missing the remote control) for cheap and either play with it or replace the "brain" with a Raspberry Pi.

-(Believe it or not, you can also purchase brand new wheel tred and hand gripper rubber to replace the originals, as they often fall apart or turn into gloop.
+(Believe it or not, you can also purchase brand new wheel tread and hand gripper rubber to replace the originals, as they often fall apart or turn into gloop.
 See [Daboo Designs](https://daboodesigns.com/collections/all/tomy-omnibot)) for spares.

-For this project, I am using an Omnibot 5402 model, given a serious overhaul.
+For this project, I am using an Omnibot 5402 model, given a serious overhaul including retrobrighting, cracked plastic gluing and a deep, deep cleaning.

 ## Sensors